FloLenz-dev/last-fm-bits/README.md

 # last-fm-bits
-Tool using the last.fm API
+Tools using the last.fm API

 This project is meant to utilize the last.fm API for various insideful or fun uses.